Opulinks-Tech/OPL1000A2-Door-Sensor-Ali-Cloud/FW_Binary/README.md

 For use download tool  please refer document "OPL1000-patch-download-tool-user-guide.pdf" (Chinese version under .\Doc\zh_CN directory) or "OPL1000-patch-download-tool-user-guide_ENG.pdf" (English version under .\Doc\en directory) .

 # File list and brief description
-1. opl1000_m0.bin: OPL1000 M0 binary corresponding to use internal PMU power supply.
+1. opl1000_m0.bin: OPL1000 M0 binary support for internal and external PMU power supply.
 It is fixed and cannot be changed.
-2. opl1000_m0_ldo.bin: OPL1000 M0 binary corresponding to use external LDO power supply.
-It is fixed and cannot be changed.
-3. opl1000_ota_loader.bin: OTA boot agent binary.
+2. opl1000_ota_loader.bin: OTA boot agent binary.
 It is used to create OTA type firmware.
-4. PatchData.txt: script file that used to pack M0 and M3 binary file together.
+3. PatchData.txt: script file that used to pack M0 and M3 binary file together.

 [Note]